-- Sections with fixed times (data cannot be modified in the path request by an applicant) - o Capacity with fixed origin, intermediate and destination times within one IM/AB. - o Intermediate Points and Operational Points (as defined in 3.4.1.2) with fixed times.
-Requests for changes to the published PaP have to be examined by the IMs/ABs concerned and can only be accepted if they are feasible and if this does not change the calculation of the priority rule in case of conflicting requests at X-8. - Sections with flexible times (data may be modified in the path request by an applicant according to individual needs, but without exceeding the given range of standard running times, stopping times and train parameters.
-Where applicable, the maximum number of stops and total stopping time per section has to be respected). - Applicants are free to include their own requirements in their PaP request within the parameters mentioned in the PaP catalogue. - Where applicable, the indication of standard journey times for each corridor section has to be respected. - Optional: Intermediate Points (as defined in Chapter 3.4.1.2) without fixed times.
-Other points on the Corridor may be requested. - o Optional: Operational Points (as defined in Chapter 3.4.1.2) without fixed times.
+- > Sections with fixed times (data cannot be modified in the path request by an applicant) - o Capacity with fixed origin, intermediate and destination times within one IM/AB. - o Intermediate Points and Operational Points (as defined in 4.3.4.2) with fixed times.
+Requests for changes to the published PaP have to be examined by the IMs/ABs concerned and can only be accepted if they are feasible and if this does not change the calculation of the priority rule in case of conflicting requests at X-8. - > Sections with flexible times (data may be modified in the path request by an applicant according to individual needs, but without exceeding the given range of standard running times, stopping times and train parameters.
+Where applicable, the maximum number of stops and total stopping time per section has to be respected). - o Applicants are free to include their own requirements in their PaP request within the parameters mentioned in the PaP catalogue. - Where applicable, the indication of standard journey times for each corridor section has to be respected. - Optional: Intermediate Points (as defined in 4.3.4.2) without fixed times.
+Other points on the Corridor may be requested. - o Optional: Operational Points (as defined in4.3.4.2) without fixed times.